-To offer a solution there are many national and local foundations that help elevate the financial costs many communities encounter.
+To offer a solution there are many national and local foundations that help alleviate the financial costs many communities encounter.
 There are also programs sponsored by the NFL, MLB, NBA and US Soccer Federation that encourage participation through assisted funding for programs.
 The Washington Post did a great job in their article “Poor kids are being priced out of youth sports,” highlighting the issues around unaffordable sports and the solutions surround them.

 As the awareness of concussions and other injuries increase in youth sports many parents are putting restrictions on the type of sports their children participate in.
 With the controversy of concussions within the NFL it’s no surprise that football has seen the biggest decline in numbers.

 While concussions are serious injuries, the increase in awareness has actually been a benefit in making the sport safer.
 USA Football has instituted a tacking technique called the Heads Up Program encouraging coaches to teach safer tackling techniques.
 The NFL has also encouraged youth participation in flag football leagues, decreasing the amount of contact within younger sports.

 But the number one injury in sports is from sport specialization and overuse injuries.
 The American Orthopedic Society for Sports Medicine states that, “Every year, more than 3.5 million children under the age 14 need treatment for sports injuries, with nearly half of all sports injuries for middle and high school students caused by overuse”